MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/listsnapshots.md

  ## Value

-A character vector containing the snapshot ids.
+A character vector containing the snapshot IDs.

  ## See Also